hpe-storage/python-hpedockerplugin/quick-start/README.md

 ```

 - On Ubuntu systems - copy the file https://github.com/hpe-storage/python-hpedockerplugin/blob/plugin_v2/quick-start/docker-compose.yml.example as docker-compose.yml
-- On RHEL/CentOS  system - copy the file https://github.com/hpe-storage/python-hpedockerplugin/blob/plugin_v2/quick-start/docker-compose.yml.rhel.example as docker-compose.yml

 - Substitute the  `image: <image>` in docker-compose.yml with the name of the built image. `container_name: <container_name>` can be substituted by any user defined name.

-- Now the docker-compose.yml for creating containerized image using cloned repository in above example will be as shown in below example
+- On RHEL/CentOS system docker-compose.yml for creating containerized image using cloned repository in above example will be as shown in below example
 ```
 hpedockerplugin:
   image: hpe-storage/python-hpedockerplugin:plugin_v2